-Fiber works like a sponge, absorbing water.
+In the stomach, fiber for dogs works like a sponge, absorbing water.
 For dogs who suffer from constipation, the fiber can draw moisture into the digestive tract, helping to soften the stool.
 For dogs suffering from diarrhea, fiber can absorb excess moisture already in the digestive tract, helping to solidify stools.
 Adding fiber to the diet is also an effective way to help your dog lose weight if he needs to, as fiber has fewer calories per serving than many other types of food.
-Fortunately, there are a variety of ways to add fiber to your dog's diet.
+Fortunately, there are a variety of options so you can find the best way to add fiber to your dog's diet

 There are a variety of food products that can be added to your dog's current diet to increase his fiber intake.
-Rice bran, flax seed, psyllium husks and oat bran are all excellent sources of fiber.
+Rice bran, flaxseed, psyllium husks, and oat bran are all excellent sources of fiber.
 These additions are powdery, so you may need to mix in a spoonful of canned food or pour a little water or broth over your dog's dry food to help the products stick and minimize waste.
-The benefit of adding these products are that it doesn't take much to add a beneficial amount of fiber to the diet, they are easy to store and are readily available.
+The benefit of adding these products is that it doesn't take much to add a beneficial amount of fiber to the diet, they are easy to store and are readily available.